persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-12-21-asp-net-6-basic-authentication.md

 tags:
   - dot-net
   - vue-3
+  - c#
 ---

-A Vue 3 client towards a Web API by .NET 6 using Basic Authentication
+A Vue 3 client towards a Web API by .NET 6 with C# using Basic Authentication

 Traditional webhosting is used for this Application